Geno2K/google-homepage/README.md

 The process helped familiarize me with the workflow of writing code for a website, testing and troubleshooting as necessary along the way.

-The end result is far from perfect, but feels appropriate for for the scope of the project and fitting for my skill level at this time.
+The end result is far from perfect, but feels appropriate for the scope of the project and fitting for my skill level at this time.